NewsMilwaukee County

 According to authorities, a vehicle driven by a 41-year-old collided with another vehicle containing six occupants.

 Two of the passengers in the second vehicle, a 19-year-old and a 20-year-old, were pronounced dead at the scene.
-They were both students at Marquette University, according to a statement from the school.
+A spokesperson confirmed they were both student athletes on the lacrosse team.

 The other occupants, including two other Marquette students, sustained non-life-threatening injuries and were treated on scene by medical personnel and at local hospitals.